-From a civil law perspective, an individual's estate consists, in principle, of all assets an individual leaves upon decease.
+From a civil law perspective, an individual's estate consists, in principle, of all the assets that an individual leaves upon decease.
 However, Belgian inheritance law contains forced heirship rules.
-In order to safeguard the forced heirship rules, gifts made during the deceased's lifetime are also taken into account to calculate the reserved portion of forced heirs.
+To safeguard the forced heirship rules, gifts made during the deceased's lifetime are also considered to calculate the reserved portion of forced heirs.